davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 5. Email version of the agenda with one-click signup links for open roles (inset).
 6. Web-based application form saves you the trouble of emailing PDFs.
 Members who complete the online application can be prompted to pay via PayPal or Stripe.
 Members can also pay dues renewal online.
 == Changelog ==
+= 6.6.7 =
+* New memberprofile block added to replace old shortcode for member listings, provides more formatting control.
 = 6.5.7 =
 * Agenda blocks and other Toastmasters blocks updated for compatability with WordPress 7.0
 * Timing for agenda now shown more clearly when editing the document in the WordPress editor.